lstwoMODS/.github/profile/README.md

 # lstwoMODS

 lstwoMODS is a set of mods for different games, originally aiming to recreate Azzamods for Wobbly Life.
 All mods are FOSS (Free and Open Source Software).
+The menu can be opened with F2.

 # Links